-But let’s get back to business here.
-Things are getting pretty serious on the s’mores day celebration front.
-As they should.
-National S’mores Day is not a holiday to take lightly, as evidenced by the calorie bombs in today’s photos.
-Light?
-Not a chance.
+National S’mores Day, August 10th, is not a holiday to take lightly.
 I’m bringing you sweatpants-necessary s’mores brownie cupcakes complete with a toasty marshmallow topping because it’s not a s’more unless it’s toasty.

-The graham cracker crust is only 3 ingredients: graham crackers, sugar, and melted butter.
-Combine the three and press into cupcake liners.
+- Graham Cracker Crust: You only need 3 ingredients to make graham cracker crust– graham crackers, sugar, and melted butter.
+Combine these and press the mixture into cupcake liners.
 No need to pre-bake this crust as the time in the oven with the brownie on top is plenty.
 My #1 tip: make sure you really press that crust down.
 Make it nice and tight.

-The brownie is definitely the easiest component here.
-It’s a super basic from-scratch brownie batter using all familiar and convenient ingredients like cocoa powder, flour, butter, eggs, and sugar.
-Nothing fancy or complicated, just the chewy fudgy brownies we all know and love.
-I very slightly simplified the recipe (using all white sugar and a little extra cocoa powder/less flour) and I love the results.
+- Homemade Brownies: We use my beloved chewy brownies batter made from all familiar and convenient ingredients like cocoa powder, flour, butter, eggs, and sugar.
+Nothing fancy or complicated, just rich and fudgy decadence.
+I slightly simplified the recipe (using all white sugar and a little extra cocoa powder/less flour) and I love the results.

-The marshmallow meringue is the same meringue we made together in the March baking challenge recipe.
-Remember the sky high chocolate mousse pie?
-We also used it in both the peanut butter hi-hat cupcakes as well as the ultimate birthday cupcakes recipes.
-It may look and sound intimidating, but it’s completely approachable and simple.
+- Marshmallow Meringue: The marshmallow meringue is basically homemade marshmallow creme.
+It’s the same meringue used in chocolate mousse pie and peanut butter hi-hat cupcakes.
+It may sound intimidating, but it’s completely approachable and simple.
 Whisk egg whites + sugar + cream of tartar together over simmering water, then beat until fluffy peaks form.
 It tastes like marshmallow fluff.
-Without all the gunk and artificial ingredients/flavorings.
+Without the artificial ingredients/flavorings.

 Photos to guide you along: